Cataractscauses, symptoms and treatments

 Before you know it, colors will appear brighter if you select a premium lens replacement, and your distance vision will also be improved.
 Patients selecting a standard lens replacement are encouraged to see their optometrist once both eyes are healed for their new prescription glasses.
 In most cases, the eye will recover fully within eight to twelve weeks after the surgery.

-Many patients develop what is called a secondary cataract.
-This can occur in 3 to 6 months after cataract surgery.
-Scar tissues build up around the capsular bag that holds the new lens in place; this condition is known as Posterior Capsular Opacification (PCO).
+Some patients can develop a secondary cataract, which can occur 3 to 6 months after cataract surgery.
+Scar tissues build up around the capsular bag that holds the new lens in place, causing Posterior Capsular Opacification (PCO).

 Luckily, PCO is quickly resolved with a laser treatment performed in a few minutes during an office visit and is covered by most medical insurance.
 Treatment, known as a YAG capsulotomy, is performed.
 It involves removing the cloudy portion of the posterior lens capsule with a high-beam laser.
 This procedure is painless and clears the vision immediately.